Chalk home page

 When using the built-in embedding functions, then the vector dimensions don’t need to be specified, as Chalk will automatically infer it from the embedding model.

-from chalk import features, embedding, vector
+from chalk import embedding

 @features